zuozhenggh/learning-library/enterprise-manageability-library/enterprise_manager/em_db_lifecycle_automation.md

 Introduction
 ============

-   The objective of this lab is to become familiar with Oracle Enterprise Manager Cloud Control 13c’s Database Lifecycle Management capabilities and ability to move to the cloud using Oracle Multitenant Database.
-You will learn how to request a pluggable database for testing purposes and perform lifecycle operations like clone, unplug etc. You will set up a private cloud for PDB’s, provision, resize and deleting a PDB using a self-service option.
+   The objective of this workshop is to highlight the Oracle Enterprise Manager Cloud Control 13c’s Lifecycle Management capabilities around Multitenant Database.
+   We will walk through how Database organizations can begin their Cloud journey with Multitenant Database by requesting a Pluggable Database (PDB) for testing purposes and perform other Lifecycle Operations like Clone, Unplug etc. We will also focus on setting up Private Cloud for PDBs and highlighting the ease of Provisioning, Resizing and even Deleting a PDB using a Self-Service option.

    Applicable User Roles in the Organization:

 ![](media/ca612c296dce62109ae33de2f81110a7.jpg)